London to Brighton Veteran Car Run: 1896 Emancipation Run

 The first run took place on 14 November 1896, a wet Saturday.
-Organised by Harry John Lawson, it was named "The Emancipation Run" as a celebration of the recently passed Locomotives on Highways Act 1896, which had replaced the restrictive Locomotive Acts of 1861, 1865 and 1878 and increased the speed limit to 14 mph.
-Since 1878 the speed limit had been 4 mph in the country and 2 mph in the town and an escort had been required to walk 20 yd ahead of the vehicle.
+Organised by Harry John Lawson, it was named "The Emancipation Run" as a celebration of the recently passed Locomotives on Highways Act 1896, which had exempted motor vehicles weighing less than 3 tons unladen from the restrictive Locomotive Acts of 1861, 1865 and 1878 and increased the speed limit to 14 mph.
+Since 1865 the speed limit had been 4 mph in the country and 2 mph in the town with a man required to walk 20 yd ahead of the vehicle to assist riders and drivers of horses.
 The run was also the first meet of the Motor Car Club, of which Lawson was president.

+As well as being a celebration, Lawson planned the event to promote his British Motor Syndicate and its patents, most of which had been acquired from French and German companies.
+His Commercial Manager, the fluent French speaker H.O.Duncan, arranged for the appearance of the Bollée brothers and several Panhard & Levassor cars, with their drivers, including the winners of notable races.
+However, Count de Dion refused to participate, smarting at having been paid half his fee for his patent rights in shares of the Syndicate, which he considered worthless.
+Frederick Simms prevailed on his friend, Gottlieb Daimler to attend.

 The event started with a breakfast at the Charing Cross Hotel, which included the symbolic tearing in two by Lord Winchelsea of a red flag.
-It is sometimes claimed that the Emancipation Run celebrated the abandoning of the requirement for the escort to carry such a flag.
-However, the red flag requirement (from the 1865 act) had long since been removed by the 1878 act.
+The organisers of the Emancipation Run had made much of their claim that the man who walked ahead had to carry a red flag.
+The 1865 Act had imposed this requirement but the 1878 Act had lifted it.
+The Bollée brothers had fallen foul of other provisions in the Acts and had had to be towed by horses from Victoria Station to Holborn, two days before the restrictions were lifted.

-The competitors gathered outside the Metropole Hotel (now the Corinthia Hotel London), with the cars accompanied by a "flying escort" – estimated by one witness as "probably 10,000" – of pedal cyclists, recreational cycling having become popular with the English in the final decades of the 19th century.
+The participants gathered outside the Metropole Hotel (now the Corinthia Hotel London), with the cars accompanied by a "flying escort" – estimated by one witness as "probably 10,000" – of pedal cyclists, recreational cycling having become popular with the English in the final decades of the 19th century.
 A total of 33 motorists set off from London for the coast and 17 arrived in Brighton.
-The first of the cars set off from London at 10:30 am and the first arrival in Brighton, by a Duryea Motor Wagon, beating the next closest Brighton arrivals by more than an hour.
+The first of the cars set off from London at 10:30 am.
+The first to arrive in Brighton was a Duryea Motor Wagon, which beat Léon Bollée on his racing tricar by half an hour.
 Two Duryea cars participated in the run, marking the first appearance of American motor vehicles in Europe.
 Louise Bazalgette, one of the earliest women motorists in Britain, was photographed at the start of the event on an Arnold motor car, with her friend Henry Hewetson.